What to expect when starting therapy

 Taking the first step to see a therapist is a difficult one and a new experience for us.
 It is a step we take when we are already feeling vulnerable and often when we are unable to think clearly.
-We sometimes ask ourselves is it the right thing to do?
+We sometimes ask ourselves is it the right thing to do – should I talk to a therapist?
 Old beliefs and cultural habits die hard and we wonder are we not making a mountain out of a molehill; just being self-indulgent, navel-gazing, whinging, complaining…… If something is bothering you enough for you to consider talking to someone other than friends or family then chances are, you are taking the right step.

 • Is it ‘self-indulgent’ to want to resolve feelings or patterns that affect you negatively and impact the way you interact with others?